Planning a trip to Queensland’s tropical north but can’t decide between Cairns or Townsville?

 It really depends on what you would like to see and do while you are visiting the region.

-Cairns and Townsville are both offer easy access to the rainforests that this part of Queensland is also well known for as well.
-Townville is closest to Australia’s tallest waterfall, Cairns is closest to one of Australia’s most popular waterfalls to visit.
+Cairns and Townsville both offer easy access to the rainforests that this part of Queensland is also well known for as well.
+Townville is closest to Australia’s tallest waterfall; Cairns is closest to one of Australia’s most popular waterfalls to visit.

-Cairns and Townsville really aren’t that far from each other only 350-ish km from each other by road.
+Cairns and Townsville really aren’t that far from each other, only 350-ish km by road.